Coop Annual Buy:

 This program was originally developed to offer schools the availability of custodial supplies and equipment during a seven month purchase window.
 The program has since been extended to offer schools these products year round with direct ordering, delivery, and billing.
 Bids are taken by product line based on the vendors' "full house".
 A vendor is selected through the bid process, serving the state.
 Product price lists are searchable through ESUCC's Marketplace where orders can be placed electronically and sent to the vendor.
 ESUCC Cooperative Purchasing monitors sales and reports each school's activity to the administration.

-The prime vendors also offer in-service workshops and product shows for custodians throughout the year.
+The prime vendors also offer in-service workshops and product shows for food service managers and custodians throughout the year.

 The term "Special Buy" is given to all programs implemented by ESUCC Cooperative Purchasing in addition to the major cooperative buy.
 These purchase opportunities are conducted during the current school budget year to provide timely delivery of merchandise and/or specific brand name products.

 ESUCC Cooperative Purchasing is constantly striving to offer the best and most beneficial programs for Nebraska schools and it's members.
 To see all of our current programs, please visit our Product Category page to see what the Coop has to offer for your school or entity.

 Association of Educational Purchasing Agencies (AEPA):